ARTICLES

 The production cycle remains steady, allowing growers to plan harvests with confidence.
 This reliability reduces variability and contributes to efficient farm management.
 In addition to its agronomic performance, the flower presents a clean and versatile appearance, which broadens its application across different market segments.
 For growers, Cream Enigma represents a dependable variety that integrates easily into existing assortments while maintaining consistent quality.

-According to Santa Cecilia farm in Ecuador, Orange Enigma presents a productive output with solid commercial potential.
+According to Santa Cecilia farm in Ecuador, Rose Orange Enigma presents a productive output with solid commercial potential given its floral record.
 Why?
-Orange Enigma demonstrates good productivity, with reported figures reaching approximately 17.5 stems per plant per year.
+With years of production, Orange Enigma demonstrates good productivity, with reported figures reaching approximately 1.1-1.3 stems per plant.
 The majority of stems fall within the 60-centimeter range, supporting its role as a variety capable of sustaining volume production.
 Growers describes its general performance as positive, highlighting its ability to deliver consistent output under standard conditions.

 Orange Enigma rose